Photo Credit: Peter K. Greer, President & CEO of Hope International

 “You are the salt of the earth; but if the salt loses its flavor, how shall it be seasoned?
 It is then good for nothing but to be thrown out and trampled underfoot by men.
 You are the light of the world.
 A city that is set on a hill cannot be hidden.
 Let your light so shine before men, that they may see your good works and glorify your Father in heaven.” – Matthew 5:13-14, 16

-Peter Greer and Chris Horst (with Anna Haggard) have written an incredible little book entitled Mission Drift.
+Peter Greer and Chris Horst (with Anna Haggard) wrote an incredible little book entitled Mission Drift.
 The book’s byline is “The Unspoken Crisis Facing Leaders, Charities, and Churches”.
 I enthusiastically recommend this book to anyone who has invested their lives in a faith-based organization, or Christ-centered business, or Christian charity.
 In fact, if you haven’t already read it, and you’re a Christ-follower, please make it a priority.

 Mission drift is the slow and insidious shift away from the original mission, purpose, and identity of an organization.
 Greer and Horst have done extensive research on organizations who have either remained “mission true” or have fallen sadly away from their mission.
 The stories are fascinating and compelling.
 They lay a foundation that can help all of us prevent mission drift in our own lives and in our spheres of influence.